 Location: 17 Wesgħa tal-Mużew, Ir-Rabat, Malta

-Heritage Malta, University of South Florida, Intercontinental Archaeology
+Heritage Malta, University of South Florida, University of North Alabama, Intercontinental Archaeology

 The Domus Romana in Rabat, Malta is the remains of a rich, aristocratic roman town house (domvs) which was accidentally discovered in 1881.
 Although very little remains from the house itself, the intricate mosaics which survived for centuries as well as the artefacts found within the remains are testimony enough of the original richness and story of this fantastic abode.
 The archaeological landscape surrounding the house has been excavated to some extent close to the structure of the domus.
 These excavations dating back to the late 19th and early 20th centuries uncovered the remains of a road passing by the structure as well as a number of other buildings and features lining the road.
 This archaeology needs a great deal of further research and re-excavation, as does the open ground beyond the Domus Romana that continues below the city of Mdina.
 Once known as the Roman city of Melite, Mdina is contiguous to the site.